angular/angular/aio/content/guide/lazy-loading-ngmodules.md

 #### Add another feature module

-Use the same command to create a second lazy-loaded feature module with routing, along with its stub component.
+Use the same command to create a second lazy-loaded feature module with routing, along with its sub component.

 <code-example language="bash">
 ng generate module orders --route orders --module app.module